Connect with the Ethics Center

 Knowledge, Action & Reflection for the Next Generation of Social Justice Leaders

-- Sorensen Fellowship: the 2012 anthology of narratives is now in print: Tracing Roots [PDF].
+- Sorensen Fellowship: the 2014 anthology of narratives is now in print: From Looking to Bearing Witness [PDF].

 - "Advocacy for Policy Change" (LGLS 161b) students work with Massachusetts legislators and advocacy groups to reform and propose laws.
 Read more.

-- 'DEIS Impact: Looking back at the second annual Brandeis "festival of social justice" – with photos, videos and more....
+- 'DEIS Impact: Looking back at the fourth annual Brandeis "festival of social justice" – with photos, videos, summaries of events, and more...